MerosCrypto/Meros/docs/Protocol/Difficulty.md

 # Spam Function

-The spam function is takes in a Transaction's hash and proof, as well as the difficulty to check against.
+The spam function takes in a Transaction's hash and proof, as well as the difficulty to check against.
 It returns a boolean of whether or not the Transaction is spam.

 ```
 max = 0xFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFF